-Camp is not near as much fun if you are sick or hurt, so it is our top priority to keep everyone at camp healthy.
-However, Lonehollow is an active, adventure camp; accidents and illnesses do happen.
+It is our top priority to keep everyone at camp healthy.
+However, Lonehollow is an active adventure camp and accidents and illnesses do happen.
 Here’s what you need to know and how you can help.

 PRIOR TO ARRIVAL & OPENING DAY

 ONCE AT CAMP: We treat illnesses and injuries as well as administer all medications in our Health Lodge.
 It is staffed with 2 health care professionals and 2 nursing assistants.
-We have a licensed medical provider that will come to camp to treat campers with any medical needs.
-The provider will be on-site Tuesday, Thursday and Saturday.
-If your camper needs to be seen during those days you will receive a call in the morning from our Health Lodge team to let you know they will be seen.
+We have a licensed medical provider who will come to camp to treat campers with any medical needs.
+The provider will be on-site Tuesdays, Thursdays and Saturdays (as needed).
+If your camper needs to be seen during those days, you will receive a call in the morning from the Health Lodge to let you know they will be seen.
 Payment for the service, $120 per visit, will be billed to your credit card on file.
-Of course if urgent care is required, we will transport sick or hurt campers to Kerrville to our camp pediatrician's office, an urgent care clinic, or the emergency room.
+If urgent care is required, we will transport sick or hurt campers to Kerrville to our camp pediatrician's office, an urgent care clinic, or the emergency room.
 Emergency transport services are also available via the Utopia fire department and two helicopter transport services.
 Fees for those services will be billed directly to you from the provider.

 Please note campers will not be allowed into camp if we do not have all health forms completed in advance.

 ALL medications are kept in our Health Lodge.
 At mealtimes, our Health Lodge staff sets up outside of the Dining Hall with the medication for all campers who take it at that time of the day.
-Campers needing medication are encouraged to stop, and nurses watch for them to walk by as well.
-If a camper does not take their medication before the meal, the nurse will find that camper in the Dining Hall after the meal to administer the medication.
-Campers who take medication at bedtime visit the nurse at the Health Lodge after our evening program.
+Campers that need medication are encouraged to stop, and nurses watch for them to walk by as well.
+If a camper fails to stop and take his/her medication before the meal, the nurse will find that camper in the Dining Hall after the meal to administer the medication.
+Campers who need bedtime medication will visit the nurse at the Health Lodge after our evening program.
 Prior to your camper’s arrival, please review with them what medications they should take at camp and when it should be administered (before breakfast, before lunch, etc.).
 This will be a huge help to our nursing staff.

 Special Medical Concerns